jayanthanala/Chat-Application/README.md

 # Chat-Application
-Web chat portal using socket.io and backend technologies like Nodejs, expressjs.
+Web chat portal using socket.io and backend technologies like Nodejs, expressjs